pact-foundation/pact_broker-client/README.md

                                --pacticipant Bar --latest master \
                                --broker-base-url BROKER_BASE_URL

+Can I deploy all the applications in my monorepo to prod?

+    $ pact-broker can-i-deploy --pacticipant A --version a7e28207 \
+                               --pacticipant B --version a7e28207 \
+                               --pacticipant C --version a7e28207 \
+                               --to prod \
+                               --broker-base-url BROKER_BASE_URL

 Mobile provider use case - can I deploy version b80e7b1b of Bar, all versions of Foo with tag "prod", and the latest version tagged "prod" of any other automatically calculated dependencies together?
 (Eg. where Bar is a provider and Foo is a mobile consumer with multiple versions in production, and Bar also has its own providers it needs to be compatible with.)